 I am an Oregon resident planning to attend an out-of-state college.
 Can I still qualify for OSAC scholarships?

 Yes, many OSAC scholarships are portable to non-Oregon colleges and universities.
-When you list your college in section 9 as an out of state college, the recommended list of scholarships will only include scholarships that include out of state colleges.
+When you list your college as an out of state college, the recommended list of scholarships will only include scholarships that include out of state colleges.

 FAFSA, ORSAA, and Financial Aid